 Logs event at INFO level.
 Typically useful for testing/debugging purpose.
 Required properties are in bold.
+This sink is the only exception which doesn't require the extra configuration explained in the Logging raw data section.

-Property Name Default Description channel type The component type name, needs to be logger maxBytesToLog 16 Maximum number of bytes of the Event body to log
+Property Name Default Description channel - type - The component type name, needs to be logger maxBytesToLog 16 Maximum number of bytes of the Event body to log al.channels = cl al.sinks = kl al.sinks.kl.type = logger al.sinks.kl.channel = cl

-'''

-al.channels = cl

-al.sinks = kl

-al.sinks.kl.type = logger

-al.sinks.kl.channel = cl

-'''